-Ultimate accountability for risk management lies with the DP World adopts a Group-wide approach to the Board, which delegates the oversight of implementation identification, assessment and prioritisation of risks, and effectiveness to the Audit and Risk Committee, including the way in which they are managed, monitored and including policy-setting and application of the framework. reported.
-Management within our business units, regions The timely flow of risk intelligence and reporting lines that and corporate functions constantly review, challenge and we have in place across our three lines of defence enable monitor our risks on an ongoing basis through their daymore informed decisions to be made throughout the Group. to-day business activities.
-This is then formalised into our DP World's Three Lines of Defence model and key risk risk reporting cycle through allocated Risk Champions responsibilities have been outlined on the previous page. who capture and report on their risks through risk profiles.
+Ultimate accountability for risk management lies with the Board, which delegates the oversight of implementation and effectiveness to the Audit and Risk Committee, including policy-setting and application of the framework.
+The timely flow of risk intelligence and reporting lines that we have in place across our three lines of defence enable more informed decisions to be made throughout the Group.
+DP World's Three Lines of Defence model and key risk responsibilities have been outlined on the previous page.